SofaPirate/Plaquette/docs/advanced.rst

 mode, when one declares the ``void begin()`` and ``void step()`` functions, the primary engine's ``Plaquette.begin()`` and ``Plaquette.step()`` functions are automatically called.

-There are contexts where the primary engine is not sufficient and one needs to use more than one engine:
+There are many contexts where more than one engine are necessary:

 - **Multi-tasking** Engines allow you to take full advantage of **timer interrupts**, **threads** and/or **multiple processor cores** to run different unit ensembles in parallel, possibly running with different frequencies and priorities.